-Anthropological studies based on the highly polymorphic gene, Human leukocyte antigen (HLA), provide useful informations for bone marrow donor registry, forensic medicine, disease association studies, as well as infertility treatment, designing peptide vaccines against tumors, and infectious or autoimmune diseases.
-The aim of this study was to determine HLA-A and HLA-B allele frequencies in 100 unrelated Lak $/1\Box k/$ individuals from Lorestan province of Iran.
+Anthropological studies based on the highly polymorphic gene, human leukocyte antigen (HLA), provide useful information for bone marrow donor registry, forensic medicine, disease association studies, as well as infertility treatment, designing peptide vaccines against tumors, and infectious or autoimmune diseases.
+The aim of this study was to determine HLA-A and HLA-B allele frequencies in 100 unrelated Lak/læk/individuals from Lorestan province of Iran.
 Finally, we compared the results with that previously described in Iranian population.
 Commercial HLA-Type kits from BAG (Lich, Germany) company were used for determination of the HLA-A and HLA-B allele frequencies in genomic DNA, based on polymerase chain reaction with sequence specific primer (PCR-SSP) assay.
 The differences between the populations in distribution of HLA-A and HLA-B alleles were estimated by chi-squared test with Yate's correction.
 The most frequent HLA-A alleles were 24 (20%), 02 (18%), 03 (12%) and 11 (10%), and the most frequent HLA-B alleles were 35 (24%), 51 (16%), 18 (6%) and 38 (6%) in Lak population.
-HLA-A66 (1%), 74(1%) and HLA-B48 (1%), 55(1%) were the least observed frequencies in Lak population.
 Our results based on HLA-A and HLA-B allele frequencies showed that Lak population possesses the previously reported general features of Iranians but still with unique.